AI-slop content cleanup

 Git with conventional commits and signed commits, GitHub Actions for CI (lint, static analysis, tests, build artefact, deploy to staging), Docker locally and in CI with docker-compose for the multi-service stack (PHP-FPM, Nginx, MySQL, Redis, MailHog), planned deploys via blue-green or Deployer with atomic symlink swap, and monitoring stack with Sentry for errors plus New Relic or Datadog for application performance.

 The senior PHP rate in Timișoara reflects local market conditions and EU jurisdiction overhead.
 According to No Fluff Jobs Rynek pracy IT 2025/2026, 60 percent of IT openings in Poland in 2025 were senior, and 60.12 percent of work was fully remote per Just Join IT 2024/2025.
-Median senior B2B rate in Poland sat at custom quote net per month in 2024 (Just Join IT).
+Median senior B2B rate in Poland sat at individual quote net per month in 2024 (Just Join IT).
 Cross-border rates for clients in Germany, Norway, the UK, and the US run 30 to 80 percent higher than the Polish baseline depending on the framework specialisation, the compliance posture required, and the contract length.

 The implication for businesses in Timișoara: a senior PHP engineer hired locally is roughly the same hourly cost as one contracted through an EU-based freelance arrangement, but the freelance arrangement skips the recruitment lead time (which currently sits at 3 to 6 months for senior roles), provides B2B invoicing rather than full-time employment overhead, and lets the engagement scale up or down with the actual scope of work.